 I am the developer of Rapid Photo Downloader, the leading photo and video downloader for the Linux desktop.
 It is available in all leading Linux distributions.
 Volunteers have fully translated it into ten languages.

-I am from Aotearoa New Zealand.
-I currently live in the U.S.
+I live in and am from Aotearoa New Zealand.

 With my wife Chista Keramati in Yazgulom, Tajikistan (2015)